hemzaz/nvidia-acceleration-on-ubuntu/README.md

-## nvidia-acceleration-on-ubuntu
+# NVIDIA Acceleration on Ubuntu

-Enable hardware acceleration for NVIDIA graphics on Ubuntu Linux.
+Robust and reliable hardware acceleration for NVIDIA graphics on Ubuntu Linux.

 * [What's included](#whats-included)
 * [Requirements and preparation](#requirements)